ticoneva/pystata-kernel/README.md

 is exported and run as a Stata script.
 As an alternative, you can prefix the magic name with `*%`, which will simply be treated by Stata as a single-line comment.

-`pystata` currently supports the following magics:
+`pystata-kernel` currently supports the following magics:

 | Magic | Description | Full Syntax |
 | :-- | :-- | :-- |